speudusa/csharp-web-development-wiki/Class-4-(Classes-Part-2).md

 ### Class 4 Topics That Require Careful Attention

 1. Q&A for the prep work exercises.
-1. The words ``final`` and ``static`` can be confusing if the students take the latter term to mean "unchanging".
+1. The words ``readonly`` and ``static`` can be confusing if the students take the latter term to mean "unchanging".
 Be sure to review what each keyword means and the results of applying each one to a field.
 1. Pay particular attention to why we want to use the ``Equals`` method rather than the ``==`` operator to compare objects.
     1. Review the difference between comparing *identity* vs. *equality*.
     1. Note the default behavior of the ``Equals`` method.